gridpp-Edi/appBox/Readme.md

 - “I'm new to ML/AI how do I setup a software development environment with hardware acceleration?”
 - “I can't run on Ubuntu I need Scientific Linux.”
 - “I can't run on whatever this system is but it works in my laptop.”
+- "I want to make a development environment I can more easily _take with me_ from machine to machine."

 AppBox solves these problems by proving an automated tool for setting up and starting/running sandboxes as a normal user.
 This tool does not require additional packages to be installed on most modern Linux systems where user namespaces have been deployed.